Manuel-Personal/mydemoapitest/README.md

 UI - Make sure you have **Test Explorer** in view.
 You can specify which tests to run by selecting them from the menu.
 To run the selected tests, simply click on the **Run** button.
 Alternatively, you can press **Ctrl+R, T**.
 Tests that pass will then be marked by a green tick icon.
 If it fails, a red X icon will be displayed instead.
 The details of the test whether it passes or fails will then be displayed at the bottom of the Test Explorer view.

 Console - The tests can also be run via console.
 Input the command **"dotnet test"**.
 After the tests are run, it should display a summary of which tests have passed or failed.

+**Settings.json** - so far only contains the URL that hosts the API calls, but any other hardcoded settings should be placed here.

 RUNTIME